Jakkwj/simpo-resource/sludge_doc/source/index.rst

 ..
 Snapshot
 .. ===========
 .. .. image:: _static/images/Fig5__Sim_Targets__.png
+    :align: center
+    :width: 7in
+    :height: 3.3in
 .. .. image:: _static/images/Project__Eva_UncertaintyPCDF__(59).png
+    :align: center
+    :width: 7in
+    :height: 3.3in

 .. ^^^^^

 .. .. important::
+    :align: center
+    :width: 7in
+    :height: 3.3in

 ..
 Let's Build Models Together.

 .. .. important::
+    :align: center
+    :width: 7in
+    :height: 3.3in

 ..
 This sample documentation was generated on |today|, and is rebuilt weekly.